python-cmd2/cmd2/docs/features/modular_commands.md

 ### Features

 - Modular Command Sets - Commands can be broken into separate modules rather than in one god class holding all commands.
 - Automatic Command Discovery - In your application, merely defining and importing a CommandSet is sufficient for cmd2 to discover and load your command.
 No manual registration is necessary.
 - Dynamically Loadable/Unloadable Commands - Command functions and CommandSets can both be loaded and unloaded dynamically during application execution.
 This can enable features such as dynamically loaded modules that add additional commands.
 - Events handlers - Four event handlers are provided in `CommandSet` class for custom initialization and cleanup steps.
-See `features/modular_commands:Event Handlers`{.interpreted-text role="ref"}.
+See [Event Handlers](#event-handlers).
 - Subcommand Injection - Subcommands can be defined separately from the base command.
 This allows for a more action-centric instead of object-centric command system while still organizing your code and handlers around the objects being managed.

-See API documentation for `cmd2.command_definition.CommandSet`{.interpreted-text role="attr"}
+See API documentation for `cmd2.command_definition.CommandSet`.

-See [the examples](<https://github.com/python-cmd2/cmd2/tree/master/examples/modular_commands>) for more details.
+See [the examples](https://github.com/python-cmd2/cmd2/tree/master/examples/modular_commands) for more details.

 ## Defining Commands